kpto/ClusterSheep/README.md

 <a name="installation-pypi"></a>
 ### PyPI

-ClusterSheep is available via PyPI, with all basic dependencies listed in section [Prerequisites](#prerequisites) installed, ClusterSheep can be installed with the following command:
+ClusterSheep is available via PyPI, with all [basic dependencies](#prerequisites-base) installed, ClusterSheep can be installed with the following command:

 ```
 pip install ClusterSheep